-When you take out a new car insurance policy, it’s important to familiarise yourself with the claims process so you know how to go about using your policy if needed.
+When you take out a new car insurance policy, it’s important to familiarize yourself with the claims process so you know how to go about using your policy if needed.
 Being involved in a car accident or having your car stolen can be a stressful time, so knowing how the claims process works beforehand can make the ordeal easier to deal with.
 Prepare for your car insurance claim and follow the right steps to make sure your claim is paid out and your car is repaired as quickly as possible.